Gensee Crate Coding-agent runtime defense

 Enterprise path

-The same sidecar model can feed company-set policy, on-prem evidence storage, identity, alerting, SIEM, and internal developer systems.
+The same runtime layer feeds company-set policy, centralized monitoring, on-prem evidence storage, identity, alerting, SIEM, and internal developer systems.

 Market signals

-Enterprise AI teams are starting to ask for runtime defense that follows coding agents beyond one prompt, one tool call, or one session.
+Enterprise AI and security teams are starting to ask for runtime defense that follows coding agents across terminals, repos, tools, credentials, endpoints, managed runtimes, and long-running sessions.

 Enterprise demandDeep-stack, long-horizon defense